balderdashy/sails-docs/reference/Assets.md

 ##### Template Files to Inject
 This is an array of html files that will compiled to a jst function and placed in a jst.js file.
 This file then gets injected into the `<!--TEMPLATES--><!--TEMPLATES END-->` comments in your html.

-> The same grunt wildcard/glob/splat expressions and task file configuration are used in some of the task configuration js files themselves if you would like to change those too.
+> The same grunt wildcard/glob/splat patterns and task file configuration are used in some of the task configuration js files themselves if you would like to change those too.

 ### Task configuration